wiredopposite/XGDTool/README.md

 # XGDTool
 XGDTool is an OG and 360 Xbox disc utility, capable of converting discs to and from any mainstream format.
-This is done without writing any temporary files, with the exception of one format.
+This is done without writing any temporary files, with the exception of one format (ZAR).

 ## Features
 ### Seamless conversion